vmware-archive/clarity/apps/website/get-started/roadmap.md

 ### Core Components

 Clarity is actively working on creating our Clarity Core components.
 Our long term goal is to provide a greater level of capabilities through Clarity Core for the next generation of applications to depend upon for the long term.
 We are also working to ensure that accessibility is included by default in all of our Core components.

-#### Datagrid

-This is a collection of new components, designed to replace the Clarity Angular Datagrid.
-We are building out a new Datagrid that will start with the most basic use cases and be expanded to support the full range of features currently found in Clarity Angular.
-You can expect the Datagrid to be released in waves with new capabilities over time, but the current work is focused on the basic Datagrid use cases and foundational architecture.

 #### Popovers and Dropdowns